exapsy/peekprof/README.md

-# Peakben
+# Peekprof

-Peakben is a benchmarking tool used to benchmark the **memory usage** of a process.
+Peekprof is a benchmarking tool used to profile process.

 ![Chart page](https://user-images.githubusercontent.com/9019120/134160444-e0db5160-14a5-460f-8d39-2737e246482d.png)